-Miniature Fairy Gardening : What They Won’t Tell You But I Will
+Fairy Garden Moss : What They Won’t Tell You But I Will

 Ugh.
 It’s a pet peeve of mine.
 I should be a consumer advocate.
-I just hate seeing people set up for failure – especially in our beloved niche.
+I just hate seeing people set up for failure – especially in our beloved miniature garden niche.

 A customer emailed the other day and complained that her moss smelled musty.
-After a bit of digging, pun intended, I found out she used the new moss sheets to cover the ground in around her plants.
-The moss was getting moldy because of the dampness of the soil and garden.
-She was actually sold artificial moss for that specific purpose: to “grow” it in her fairy garden.
-Ugh x 2.
+After a bit of digging, pun intended, I found out she used the new moss “sheets” to cover the ground in and around her plants.
+The moss was getting moldy because of the dampness of the soil in the living garden.
+Unfortunately, she was sold artificial moss for that specific purpose: to “grow” it in her fairy garden.

-The fairy garden moss that is out on the market today will not work with live plants nor in real soil.
+The fairy garden moss that is out on the market today will not work with live plants nor will it grow.
 It’s fake and should be used only for artificial scenes.
-It will suffocate and kill the soil and any roots if it is used with real plants too.
-(Soil is alive, dirt is dead.)
-That includes any kind of preserved moss, moss sheets, moss clumps, Spanish moss, reindeer moss, whatever you want to call it.
-It will not work out in a living miniature or fairy garden.
+It will suffocate and kill the soil, and any roots if it is used with real plants too.
+(Soil is alive, dirt is dead – but that is another blog post, right here.)

 And the funniest thing about this is: it’s expensive!